chieftn/react-ts-foundation/README.md

 # React TS Foundation

-Supplies a quick development platform using Vite with React template.
+Supplies a quick development launch point using Vite with React template.